 Second opportunity to switch: Any time after you have made your initial choice or your enrollment period ends, you can decide to switch plans once - but only once - during your active FRS employment.

 DROP allows you to simultaneously earn a salary and retirement income under the Pension Plan.
 That means you can accumulate a tax-deferred "nest egg."
 If you expect to retire from an FRS employer, that may be a significant factor.
+Note that Investment Plan members are not eligible for DROP.
 To help you decide, the CHOICE SERVICE will provide online modeling so you can investigate the impact of DROP participation on your benefits under the two plans.
 Or, you can request an estimate from the Division of Retirement.